Quantum theory from questions: Background assumptions and postulates

-More precisely, we shall prove that principles \ref{lim}--\ref{loc} are equivalent to (part of) the textbook axioms: \begin{claim} The only solution to principles \ref{lim}--\ref{loc} is qubit quantum theory where \begin{itemize} \item $\Sigma_N\simeq\text{convex hull of }\mathbb{CP}^{2^N-1}$ is the space of $2^N\times2^N$ density matrices over $\mathbb{C}^{2^N}$, \item states evolve unitarily according to $\ct_N\simeq\rm{PSU}(2^N)$ and the equation describing the state dynamics is (equivalent to) the von Neumann evolution equation. \end{itemize} \end{claim} Using two further natural requirements on the theory landscape in section \ref{sec_qn}, which are independent of the assumptions made thus far, we shall also show that \begin{itemize} \item \emph{$\cq_{N}\simeq\mathbb{CP}^{2^N-1}$ is (isomorphic to) the set of projective measurements onto the $+1$ eigenspaces of $N$-qubit Pauli operators\footnote{The set of Pauli operators is given by all hermitian operators on $\mathbb{C}^{2^N}$ with two eigenvalues $\pm1$ of equal eigenspace dimensions.} and the probability for $Q\in\cq$ to be answered with `yes' in some state is given by the Born rule for projective measurements.} \end{itemize}
+More precisely, we shall prove that principles \ref{lim}--\ref{loc} are equivalent to (part of) the textbook axioms: \begin{claim} The only solution to principles \ref{lim}--\ref{loc} is qubit quantum theory where \begin{itemize} \item $\Sigma_N\simeq\text{convex hull of }\mathbb{CP}^{2^N-1}$ is the space of $2^N\times2^N$ density matrices over $\mathbb{C}^{2^N}$, \item states evolve unitarily according to $\ct_N\simeq\rm{PSU}(2^N)$ and the equation describing the state dynamics is (equivalent to) the von Neumann evolution equation. \item $\cq_{N}\simeq\mathbb{CP}^{2^N-1}$ is (isomorphic to) the set of projective measurements onto the $+1$ eigenspaces of $N$-qubit Pauli operators\footnote{The set of Pauli operators is given by all hermitian operators on $\mathbb{C}^{2^N}$ with two eigenvalues $\pm1$ of equal eigenspace dimensions.} and the probability for $Q\in\cq_N$ to be answered with `yes' in some state is given by the Born rule for projective measurements. \end{itemize} \end{claim}